William2399/cse15l-lab-reports/index.md

    Remember to replace the *zz* with the letters at the end of your own CSE 15L account.

-5. For your first time connecting to the server, you will receive a message that reads in part "The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established ...
+5. For your first time connecting to the server, you will receive a message that reads ...

+   ```
+   #First Time Message
+   % ssh cs15lwi23zz@ieng6.ucsd.edu
+   The authenticity of host 'ieng6-202.%csd.edu (128.54.70.227)' can't be established.
+   RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
    Are you sure you want to continue connecting (yes/no/[fingerprint])?

-   ```
-   Hello this is a test
-   This is test #2
+   Password:
    ```
    Procced by typing in **yes** and then entering your account's password.

    *Please note that your password won't be visable when you type it.
 Type in your password without any        mistakes!*

 6. The terminal should now be connected remotely to another computer.